메인메뉴 바로가기본문으로 바로가기

 Mad Monster

 Mock K-pop duo Mad Monster is the key element generating viewership for the YouTube channel Bbansongguk.
-It features comedians Kwak Beom (left) and Lee Chang-ho whose fake looks are created by filters in a camera app.
+It features comedians Kwak Beom (left) and Lee Chang-ho whose fake looks are d by filters in a camera app.

 ⓒ META COMEDY